syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/Installation-errors.md

 ---
 layout: post
 title: Installation Errors in FileFormats - Syncfusion
-description: Learn here about the common installation errors and solution to those errors in Syncfusion FileFormats Components installation.
+description: Learn here about the common installation errors and solutions to those errors in Syncfusion FileFormats Components installation.
 platform: java-file-formats
 control: Installation and Deployment
-documentation: ug
+documentation: UG

 ---